pjungwir/manpj/bash.md

   Delete to the start of the line.

 # Login
-`~/.bash_profile` is executed whenever a user logs in (or, on a Mac, whenever a new Terminal window is opened). `~/.bashrc` is executed every time you start a non-login shell, as long as it is interactive.
+`~/.bash_profile` is executed whenever a user logs in, but not when you open a terminal.
+(But the Mac Terminal app *does* run it then, and probably on Ubuntu too if you clicked that Preferences setting.). `~/.bashrc` is executed every time you start a non-login shell, as long as it is interactive.
 For non-interactive shells, neither file is executed.
 But if `$BASH_ENV` is set, a non-interactive shell will assume it specifies a file to run.

 Therefore you should set variables in `~/.bashrc`, if you expect to have them in, e.g., cron.
 But if you set `PATH` recursively, e.g. `PATH="$PATH:$HOME/bin"`, then it will get longer and longer.
 I'm not sure what to do about this conflict.

+On Ubuntu, `~/.bash_profile` includes a line to also source `~/.profile`.
+And `~/.profile` includes a line to source `~/.bashrc`!
+So they are all going to get run every time.

+Tmux by default starts a new login shell.
+So it will also source `~/.bash_profile`.

 # Variables